Tue 18 May 2021

 Before iOS 7, implementing a native bridge on iOS is slightly more complex than it is for Android: There are no explicit API methods defined for this purpose.

-The common way used to work by overloading the URL loading system so that arbitrary messages can be passed from JavaScript to a callback in the native UIWebView
+The common way used to work by overloading the URL loading system so that arbitrary messages can be passed from JavaScript to a callback in the native UIWebView.

-delegate method, which intercepts the full URL, including any parameters.
+Any time a URL is loaded within the WebView it invokes the shouldStartLoadWithRequest delegate method, which intercepts the full URL, including any parameters.

 The format of the URL is typically used to pass messages from JavaScript to the native container.